Agentic workflows with LangChain4j

 ));

-Add an approval gate with events:
+5. Add an optional human-in-the-loop gate

 emitJson("org.acme.email.review.required", CriticAgentReview.class);